mintera10/Titanic-project/README.md

 # Titanic-project
-This is the titanic project notebook for kaggle
+This is the titanic project notebook from kaggle